 Sec.
 5242.
 Notwithstanding the Grant Administration Act of 2013, effective December

 24, 2013 (D.C.
 Law 20-61; D.C.
-Official Code § 1-328.11 et seq.), in Fiscal Year 2025 the Department of Health shall issue a grant of $80,000 to the Ronald McDonald House for the Build for Love Impact Fund, which supports a range of services, including accommodation for hundreds of families being treated at District of Columbia hospitals.
+Official Code § 1-328.11 et seq.), in Fiscal Year 2025 the Department of Health shall issue a grant of $80,000 to the Ronald McDonald House Charities of Greater Washington, DC, Inc. for the Build for Love Impact Fund, which supports a range of services, including accommodation for hundreds of families being treated at District of Columbia hospitals.

-SUBTITLE Z. DEPARTMENT OF AGING AND COMMUNITY LIVING GRANT

-Sec.
-5251.
-Short Title.

-This subtitle may be cited as the “Department of Aging and Community Living Grant Act of 2024”.

-Sec.
-5252.
-Notwithstanding the Grant Administration Act of 2013 (D.C.
-Law 20-61; D.C, Official Code § 1-328.11 et seq.), in Fiscal Year 2025, the Department of Aging and Community Living shall award a grant of $60,000 to Vida Senior Centers to support staffing and program operations costs.

 TITLE VI.
 OPERATIONS AND INFRASTRUCTURE